Online CV

 -

-Synchronization Schemas.† Rajeev Alur, Phillip Hilliard, Zachary Ives, Konstantinos Kallas, Konstantinos Mamouras, Filip Niksic, Caleb Stanford, Val Tannen, and Anton Xue.
-Invited contribution to Principles of Database Systems (PODS), June 2021.
+Synchronization Schemas.
+In alphabetical order: Rajeev Alur, Phillip Hilliard, Zachary Ives, Konstantinos Kallas, Konstantinos Mamouras, Filip Niksic, Caleb Stanford, Val Tannen, and Anton Xue.
+Invited contribution to Principles of Database Systems (PODS-Invited), June 2021.

 -

 Mathematical Muffin Morsels: Nobody Wants A Small Piece.
 William Gasarch, Erik Metz, Jacob Prinz, and Daniel Smolyak.
-Book contribution, World Scientific, 2020.
+Book contribution (World Scientific), June 2020.

 -

-Interfaces for Stream Processing Systems.† Rajeev Alur, Konstantinos Mamouras, Caleb Stanford, and Val Tannen.
+Interfaces for Stream Processing Systems.
+In alphabetical order: Rajeev Alur, Konstantinos Mamouras, Caleb Stanford, and Val Tannen.
 Invited contribution to Principles of Modeling: Festschrift Symposium in honor of Edward A. Lee, October 2017.

 -

-Context-Directed Reversals of Signed Permutations.† Hannah Li, Jack Ramsey, Marion Scheepers, Haley Schilling, and Caleb Stanford.
+Context-Directed Reversals of Signed Permutations.
+In alphabetical order: Hannah Li, Jack Ramsey, Marion Scheepers, Haley Schilling, and Caleb Stanford.
 Outstanding presentation award for poster at the Joint Math Meetings (JMM), January 2016.

 -